-Here’s a question to ask at the next all-hands or town hall: What makes us all unique? 🎤
+Here’s a question to ask at your next all-hands or town hall meeting: What makes us all unique? 🎤

 We each have a story of where we’re from, traditions we celebrate, and culture that has shaped our points of view.
 Since each person will celebrate holidays in your workplace differently, recognizing and supporting an inclusive environment shows your team cares about everyone!
 (Said differently, "holiday" is not synonymous with "Christmas.")